Dark photon pair production via off-shell dark Higgs at FASER: Sensitivity region

-Figure \ref{fig:diff-br} is the comparison of the differential branching ratios of $b \to s A'A'$ with that for the transverse components $b \to s A'_T A'_T$ with respect to $s_{23}$.
-The mass of the dark Higgs boson is chosen as $m_\phi = 2$ (black) and $0.5$ (red) GeV, and the dark photon mass is taken to $0.1$ (left) and $1.1$ GeV (right), respectively.
-The solid and dashed curves represent the total and transverse contribution, respectively.
-Thus, the difference of both curve is the longitudinal contribution.
-Both panels show that the longitudinal contribution dominates the differential branching ratio except for the lower and upper kinematical thresholds.
 In the left panel, the dark photon is light so that it can be produced by the on-shell decay of the dark Higgs boson.
 Such a decay can be seen as a resonance peak in the differential branching ratio.
 For $m_\phi = 2$ GeV, the resonance peak is broad due to the large $\Gamma_\phi(s_{23})$.
 On the other hand, in the right panel, the dark photon is only produced via the off-shell decay of the dark Higgs boson.
 Right panel shows that the total differential branching ratios slowly decrease than those only with the transverse contribution do.
 This is because the $s_{23}$ dependence compensates between the propagator and the longitudinal contribution.

-Figure~\ref{fig:sensitivity2} is the same plot as figure~\ref{fig:sensitivity1} for $g'=0.5$.
-Since the expected number of events is proportional to $g'^2$, the sensitivity regions are narrower.
+Figure~\ref{fig:sensitivity2} is the same plots as figure~\ref{fig:sensitivity1} for $g'=0.5$.
+The sensitivity regions are narrower since the expected number of events is proportional to $g'^2$.
 Nonetheless, the sensitivity region from the off-shell decay of the dark Higgs boson appears in smaller $\epsilon$ region than that from proton bremsstrahlung and meson decay production.
 For $g' < 0.5$, the sensitivity region from the off-shell decay of the dark Higgs boson coincides with the on-shell one.